0Error0Warning/Text-information-processing/README.md

 # Text-information-processing
-Common Chinese dot matrix code
+Common Chinese characters dot matrix code

-1.This program can help you to translate commom Chinese characters into matrix code that size of 16X16
+1.This program can help you to translate commom Chinese characters into matrix code sizes 16X16

 2.Using Huffman Tree

-3.It's my coursework of Text-information-processing
+3.coursework of Text-information-processing in WHU